zhiye6/predicting_adult_income/README.md

+# Predicting Adult Income that will Exceed $50,000 Per Year

-The background of this Adult Dataset is that it provides data on the income of adult individuals.
-This data includes relevant information that are potential factors that determines the income of adults such as age, education, gender, race, etc. The motivation behind this project is to use machine learning to accurately predict whether the income of an adult will exceed $50,000 per year based on the census data.
+The motivation behind this project is to use machine learning to accurately predict whether the income of an adult will exceed $50,000 per year based on the census data.
 By doing so, I can discover if there are any underlying factors that determines whether or not an adult individual will make over $50,000 per year.
 Additionally, I will push my analysis further by computing income across genders at